Get the Basics

 Use your account to cover tuition, books, supplies, computers, and even some room and board costs.
 You can also change the beneficiary at any time.

 TIAA-CREF Tuition Financing, Inc. manages plans for 10 states.
-Choose any of them based on your needs - no matter what state you live in.
+Choose any state plan based on your needs - no matter what state you live in.

 Get the Basics